 If you have any other specific questions, ask the DUI attorney handling your case regarding your state’s rules.
 Your lawyer will be able to tell you the specifics regarding your limited driving rights, and the procedure for getting a limited license back if possible.

-In most states, unless someone was seriously injured or killed as a result of an accident related to your DUI-DWI arrest, you typically have the right to refuse to allow the police to take a blood, breath or urine sample from you.
-In other words, the drawing of your blood, or the taking of a breath or a urine sample by the police must typically be voluntary.
-However, if you are incapacitated, either because you are unconscious, incoherent or unable to consent for whatever reason (including being too intoxicated to consent or refuse), you lose your right to refuse such samples being taken from you in most states.
+In most states, unless someone was seriously injured or killed as a result of an accident related to your DUI-DWI arrest, you typically have the right to refuse to allow the police to take a blood, breath, or urine sample from you.
+In other words, the drawing of your blood, or the taking of a breath test or a urine sample by the police must typically be voluntary.
+However, if you are incapacitated, either because you are unconscious, incoherent, or unable to consent for whatever reason (including being too intoxicated to consent or refuse), you lose your right to refuse such samples being taken from you in most states.
 In Mississippi and Tennessee, although the police can still obtain blood or urine samples for testing if you are unconscious or incapable of refusing, these results may not be used against you in court.

 Florida’s courts have ruled that absent a felony arrest, forcible draws of blood or urine are not authorized.
 Georgia has recently handed down the most sweeping protections for the suspected DUI-DWI driver who has refused testing based upon either a felony arrest or a misdemeanor so long as no injured victim of an accident you caused has visible serious injuries.
 “No” means “NO” in Georgia.

 In numerous states, a person’s initial refusal to submit to testing can be determined to be a “refusal” (causing total loss of driving privileges) even if the police ultimately obtain a test through force or threat of force.
-In such situations, the driver suffers both an immediate license loss for the refusal and must face the blood or urine test results in court.
+In such situations, the driver suffers both an immediate license loss for the refusal and must face the blood test or urine test results in court.
 This is why you must know the law in your state as it applies to implied consent.